NITCbase/nitcbase.github.io/src/pages/index.md

 ## Introduction

-NITCbase is a Relational Database Management System Implementation (RDBMS) project that is intended to help an undergraduate student understand the design and data structures of an elementary RDBMS by implementing one herself.
+NITCbase is a Relational Database Management System (RDBMS) implementation project that is intended to help an undergraduate student understand the design and data structures of an elementary RDBMS by implementing one herself.

 A step-by-step implementation roadmap of the project guides you through various stages of implementation of the RDBMS.
 The documentation of the project includes tutorials that help you to assimilate the concepts as well as the data structures and design details that you need to understand at each phase of the project.
 The complete design and specification of the RDBMS and its various component subsystems are also documented and made available.